 Dengel and Eryn felt a chill run down their spine.
 Lingonberle’s daughters were magic knight trainees who were notably advanced in magic application.
-An abnormality in the barrier’s magic output would certainly be felt by those with keen senses.
+An abnormality in the barrier’s magic output would certainly be felt by someone of their skills.
 Furthermore, the constant tremors around the area were worrisome.
 They had not noticed it earlier, but a very slight rumble could be felt even at the city center, miles away from the barrier.

 Dengel was the first to realize the possibility.
 “They couldn’t have!”

 “What is it, Dengel?
-Do you have some idea what they are planning?”
-Eryn had confidence in him, as he had used his intellect to decipher Princess Katalina’s diagrams.
+Do you have some idea of what they are planning?”
+Eryn had confidence in him, as he was one of the few with the intellect to decipher Princess Katalina’s diagrams.

 “The barrier’s mana source comes from the veins that run through the earth.
 Though one could cut off its mana source by directly attacking the locations, they are all within the barrier.
-However, one does not necessarily need to attack those to weaken the barrier.
-If perchance, one could modify the veins running deep through the earth…”
+However, one does not necessarily need to attack those to weaken it.
+If perchance, one could modify the veins running deep below the surface…”

 “One could weaken or even cut off the flow, could they not?”
-Eryn guessed, a sudden anxiety hitting her.
+Eryn guessed, a sudden wave of nervousness hitting her.

 Dengel calculated the possibility of it in his mind.
 “Yes, indeed.
 But that would require incredible might or magic to achieve!
 The likes of…”

 “The Chancellor!!!”
 The other two chimed in.